aanderson109/random-stuff/Raspberry Pi/script-run-on-boot.md

 boot so if the embedded system accidently blinked power, it could recover.

 ### Getting into rc.local ###
 You need sudo level control to access the rc.local file.
-Use the command: sudo nano /etc/rc.local to edit the file on the Pi.
+Use the command: ```sudo nano /etc/rc.local``` to edit the file on the Pi.
 Once you have access to the file, you can put in the script you want to run on boot.
-To do so, right before the "exit 0" line type in the typical "python" for executing a python script along with the file path.
-For example, if the file is located in the desktop of the user pi you would type: "python /home/pi/desktop/script.py."
-However, there is a small thing to note here.
+To do so, right before the ```exit 0``` line type in the typical "python" for executing a python script along with the file path.
+For example, if the file is located in the desktop of the user pi you would type: ```python /home/pi/desktop/script.py.``` However, there is a small thing to note here.
 If you do not include an ampersand (&) after the script path, the script will block the execution of the rest of the boot process.
 Without that character, the rc.local script waits for your script to break before continuing.
 Because of the rc.local placement in the boot process, this would only prevent the user from logging in so it isn't that big of a deal.
 Addiitionally, considering that we want data to collect for the entire duration the pi is deployed we actually